JoinCommunity/JCApp/README.md

 ```

-  The backend project was created and must used with this one.
+  The backend project was created by [Pedro Paulo](https://github.com/pedrogyn) and must used with this one.
 Please follow this link and instrucions to build locally your own backend.
 [Join Community API](https://github.com/pedrogyn/joincommunity_api)

 After that you must change the value of Build Setting user defined key JOINCOMMUNITY_URL_API to your local IP or remote server.

+This project use a API Cient to read and write on this API Backend server.
+This client it's a Cocoa Touch Framework.
+Make async calls, download image assets and save offline data.
+For more information please read more at: [Join Community API Client](https://github.com/joselinoneto/JCApiClient)

 ### NOTE: For publish must remove Allow Arbitrary Loads from Info.plist